Tuesday, 29 November 2016

 More cats than dogs in Bulgaria :)

 We immediately liked the rough around the edges town, and spent a lot of time walking and exploring in the old quarter.
-First to the huge Soviet style monument with wonderful views over the town, then to the Byzantine buildings in the Asenova area down by the river, with wonderful views up to the fortress, various churches, view points, squares and back streets, and finally, to the fortress itself presiding over the city.
+First to the huge Communist style monument with wonderful views over the town, then to the Byzantine buildings in the Asenova area down by the river, with wonderful views up to the fortress, various churches, view points, squares and back streets, and finally, to the fortress itself presiding over the city.
 We are self professed Indian/Rajastani fort fanatics, and to be honest, they are pretty awesome and hard to beat.
 However, the fortress in Veliko Tarnovo was pleasant, and we even found some forest paths around the bottom away from the hoards of tourists.

 Simple back streets of Veliko Tarnovo